Shakti: Shakti and widowhood

-The Hindu cosmology and lifeworld characterized women as "being Shaktis", as "personifications of cosmic feminine power or shakti".
-However, the Hindu widows of all ages are considered polluting and dangerous as their shakti is no longer channelled into reproduction.
-Women are believed to embody the highly potent "sexual-creative shakti", which is sought to be socially regulated by marriage in which a Hindu bride is transferred into the gotra (patri-clan) of her husband's family and her shakti then directed into reproduction of her husband's children.
-In the case of widows, they are viewed as still embodying the "sexually voracious shakti", which is perceived as a threat capable of bringing dishonor to the family and the community.
-As part of an effort to lessen the power they continue to embody, and for having failed in their chief "wifely duty" of protecting and preserving the lives of their husbands, the widows are often ill-treated.
-In addition to being seen as responsible for their husbands demise due to their negligence or bad karma, the widows are accused of being witches and prostitutes.
-They are proscribed from engaging with the wider society, wear any ornaments and bright dress, and have to eat only 'cooling' food and very little of it in order to deplete their voracious shakti.
-People find women with assertive voice, plump body and independence, as pakka shakti (strong shakti) and as representative of unbridled Shakti, which they believe is dangerous.
+The Hindu world view characterized women as "being Shaktis", "personifications of cosmic feminine power or shakti".
+However, the widows are disparaged.
+Women are believed to embody the highly potent "sexually voracious shakti", which is sought to be regulated by marriage and reproduction.
+The widows are viewed as still embodying it, threatening dishonor.
+Upon marriage, women who control their shakti, have it transmuted into Dharmik shakti (moral power), while those who do not, wreak havoc.
+To lessen their shakti, and for having failed in the chief "wifely duty" of protecting and preserving the lives of their husbands, the widows are often ill-treated, and accused of being witches and prostitutes.
+They are proscribed from wider society, wear any ornaments and bright dress, and made to eat only a small amount of 'cooling' foods so as to deplete their shakti.
+Women with assertive voice, plump body, and autonomy are seen as pakka shakti (strong shakti), and representatives of unrestrained Shakti, considered dangerous.

-Despite such social norms, several young Hindu widows in Varanasi have taken recourse to "Shakti-goddess" identity to assert their will and wade through societal constraints.
-The widows downplay negativity attributed to their widowhood by aligning themselves with the cosmic Hindu mother, they often say, "All children are my children, all women are the Mother-Goddess; my children get only love from me—like the Goddess".
-By identifying themselves with the Goddess, their positive self-regard was enhanced.
-A relationship with the Mother-Goddess induces deeper connection with Shakti and enables to view it as an internalized force rather than as an external entity and thereby attain greater self-control.
-The women believe shakti is the true strength and fire like power of Mahadevi (the Great Goddess) and that women embody it sixteen times more than men.
-The young widows work hard and procure enough wealth to keep themselves and their dependents in good strength, seen as a validation of their strong shakti (pakka shakti).
-The Indian scholar Indira Goswami who was widowed at young age, but later became an award winning writer credited Shakti for her transformation from a powerless being into empowered becoming.
+Despite such norms, several young Hindu widows in Varanasi have taken recourse to "Shakti-goddess" identity to assert themselves and wade through societal constraints.
+They downplay negativity by associating with the cosmic Hindu mother, and often say, "All children are my children, all women are the Mother-Goddess; my children get only love from me—like the Goddess".
+Identifying with Goddess enhanced their positive self-regard.
+In women, relating oneself with goddesses is found to induce deeper connection with shakti and understand it as an internal force rather than an external entity, thereby attain greater self-control.
+The widows believe shakti is the true strength and fire like power of the Goddess, and women embody it sixteen times more than men.
+The young widows work hard, and procure enough wealth to keep themselves and dependents in good stead, seen by their detractors as a validation of them being pakka shakti.

+The Indian scholar Indira Goswami, widowed at young age, but who later became an award winning writer credited Shakti for her transformation from a powerless being into empowered becoming.